-We've had the pleasure of working with quite a few Tessitura users over the years, and have got to know the system pretty well.
+We've had the pleasure of working with quite a few Tessitura users over the years, including the Birmingham Hippodrome, Kimbell Art Museum, the Roundhouse, the Royal Academy of Arts, and Shakespeare’s Globe.
+We’ve got to know the system pretty well.

 In our experience, organisations that use Tessitura tend to be the most sophisticated in their use of data for marketing.
-That also means that data from the website and from Tessitura need to be correct - errors can have knock-on effects on the ability of various departments to work effectively.
+That also means that data from the website and from Tessitura need to be correct.
+Errors can have serious knock-on effects on the ability of various departments to work effectively.

 In this guide we'll detail all the things you should be thinking about when integrating Google Analytics and Tessitura.
 We'll cover everything from campaign tracking, to on-site behaviour, through to those all-important transactions.